Tibet

 Return to Tibetan Buddhism

-Snippet from Wikipedia: Tibet
+- Snippet from Wikipedia: Tibet

 The Tibetan Empire emerged in the 7th century.
 At its height in the 9th century, the Tibetan Empire extended far beyond the Tibetan Plateau, from the Tarim Basin and Pamirs in the west, to Yunnan and Bengal in the southeast.
 It then divided into a variety of territories.
 The bulk of western and central Tibet (Ü-Tsang) was often at least nominally unified under a series of Tibetan governments in Lhasa, Shigatse, or nearby locations.
 The eastern regions of Kham and Amdo often maintained a more decentralized indigenous political structure, being divided among a number of small principalities and tribal groups, while also often falling under Chinese rule; most of this area was eventually annexed into the Chinese provinces of Sichuan and Qinghai.
 The current borders of Tibet were generally established in the 18th century.

-Following the Xinhai Revolution against the Qing dynasty in 1912, Qing soldiers were disarmed and escorted out of the Tibet Area (Ü-Tsang).
-The region subsequently declared its independence in 1913, although this was not recognised by the subsequent Chinese Republican government.
-Later, Lhasa took control of the western part of Xikang.
-The region maintained its autonomy until 1951 when, following the Battle of Chamdo, Tibet was occupied and annexed by the People's Republic of China.
+Following the Xinhai Revolution against the Qing dynasty in 1912, Qing soldiers were disarmed and escorted out of Ü-Tsang, but it has been constitutionally claimed by the Republic of China as the Tibet Area.
+The 13th Dalai Lama declared the region's independence in 1913, although it was neither recognised by the Chinese Republican government nor any foreign power.
+Lhasa later took control of western Xikang as well.
+The region maintained its autonomy until 1951 when, following the Battle of Chamdo, it was occupied and annexed by the People's Republic of China (PRC).
+The entire plateau came under PRC administration.
 The Tibetan government was abolished after the failure of the 1959 Tibetan uprising.
-Today, China governs western and central Tibet as the Tibet Autonomous Region while the eastern areas are now mostly autonomous prefectures within Sichuan, Qinghai and other neighbouring provinces.
-The Tibetan independence movement is principally led by the Tibetan diaspora.
-Human rights groups have accused the Chinese government of abuses of human rights in Tibet, including torture.
+Today, China governs western and central Tibet as the Xizang Autonomous Region while the eastern areas are now mostly autonomous prefectures within Qinghai, Gansu, Yunnan and Sichuan provinces.

 The dominant religion in Tibet is Tibetan Buddhism; other religions include Bön, an indigenous religion similar to Tibetan Buddhism, Islam, and Christianity.
 Tibetan Buddhism is a primary influence on the art, music, and festivals of the region.
 Tibetan architecture reflects Chinese and Indian influences.
 Staple foods in Tibet are roasted barley, yak meat, and butter tea.
 With the growth of tourism in recent years, the service sector has become the largest sector in Tibet, accounting for 50.1% of the local GDP in 2020.